DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/INTRODUCTION.md

 - Purchase Agreement Confirmation – attached to the Purchase Agreement confirmation

 The Docusign solution for D365 allows for seamless document signature capture design, review, processing, and approval.
 It allows decision makers to review and approve documents within minutes while providing legally binding signed agreements.

+## Configuration

+The following setup is available under **Organization administration > Setup > Docusign**:
+- [DocuSign parameters](SETUP/Parameters.md) - Configure connection setting for DocuSign and update frequency.
+- [Document types](SETUP/Document-types.md) - Set which document formats will use DocuSign
+- [Templates](SETUP/Template.md) - Set the signatory types, the sequence of the signatories, the tag types and their position on the document
+- [Users](SETUP/Users.md) - Set the user accounts who are able to send using DocuSign

+### Print Management

+Print management configuration forms now allow for DocuSign as a destination
+- [Print Management](SETUP/Print-management.md) - Set DocuSign as the print management destination for the selected report format

+## Inquiries

+The following forms are available under **Organization administration > Inquiries and reports > Docusign**:
+- [Documents](INQUIRIES/Documents.md) - Review the status of selected documents communicated to DocuSign.
+- [Exceptions](INQUIRIES/Exception.md) - Review the reason for a failed communication with either DocuSign or the signatory.